 On the night of June 1, 1999, American Airlines Flight 1420 crashed at the Little Rock National Airport in Little Rock, Arkansas, as a line of intense thunderstorms moved across the area.
 The flight had originated at the Dallas-Ft.
 Worth International (DFW) airport.
 There were 139 passenger on board and six crew members.
 Ten passengers were killed in the crash and scores sustained serious injuries.
-Slack & Davis attorneys represented 25 surviving passengers and the family of two deceased passengers.
+Slack Davis Sanger attorneys represented 25 surviving passengers and the family of two deceased passengers.

 Details about the Crash

 - During the attempted landing, the aircraft’s spoilers were not deployed.
 The pilots lost control and the aircraft ran off the end of the runway and collided with metal structures.

 - The aircraft broke apart in the mid-fuselage area and a fuel-fed fire resulted.